**Alt Text:** A large solar farm with rows of solar panels surrounded by greenery and a small pond.

 5. How can I start my own urban farm?

-Starting an urban farm can be as simple as creating a rooftop garden or employing container gardening methods.
-For larger-scale farming, you can peer into hydroponics, vertical farming systems, or even community-supported agriculture projects.
+Starting an urban farm can be as simple as creating a rooftop garden or using container gardening methods.
+For larger-scale farming, you can explore hydroponics, vertical farming systems, or even community-supported agriculture projects.

 Is the future of farming vertical? – Climate Foresight